vinaysai99/vinaysai99/README.md

 [<img src="https://img.shields.io/github/followers/saurin16?label=Follow&style=social">](https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fvinaysai99)

 Welcome to my GitHub profile!
-I'm a passionate Data analyst and Python Developer with a strong foundation in computer science and a focus on machine learning, data analysis & visualization, and cloud technologies.
+I'm a passionate Data Engineer/analyst and Python Developer with a strong foundation in computer science and a focus on machine learning, data analysis & visualization, and cloud technologies.

 ## About Me